 It is strongly recommended that students complete all self-directed study at home.
 Therefore, students should anticipate completing three hours of self-directed study for every one hour of didactic time.
 To assist in the self-directed process, students will have access to a number of enriched online sessions.
-Practical simulation labs will be conducted at one of our four campus/delivery sites, which are currently located in Fredericton, Moncton, Dartmouth and Sydney.
-Other sites may be added depending upon demand and resource availability.
+Practical simulation labs will be conducted at one of our campus/delivery sites.

-Total didactic time is 478 hours with practical simulation labs totaling 340 hours.
+The total didactic time for this program is 478 hours with practical simulation labs totaling 340 hours.
 A total of 192 clinical hours will be completed in emergency departments, operating rooms, intensive care/cardiac care units and obstetrical units, while another 504 practicum hours are completed in the ambulance setting.
 To complete the distance program, not including self-directed study time, a student must have completed 1514 hours of training.

 To apply as a general applicant to the Medavie HealthEd ACP program, a candidate must meet the following prerequisites:

 - Be physically and mentally able to perform all required duties.

 - Be in good health with all appropriate immunizations as verified by a completed immunization record.